Cathy Konrad

-Cathy Konrad (born June 29, 1963) is an American film and television producer who has produced nineteen feature films including critically acclaimed films such as Golden Globe-winner Walk the Line, 3:10 to Yuma, Girl, Interrupted, Kids and the Scream tetralogy.
+Cathy Konrad (born June 29, 1963) is an American film and television producer who has produced nineteen feature films including critically acclaimed films such as Golden Globe-winner Walk the Line, 3:10 to Yuma, Girl, Interrupted, Kids and the Scream franchise.
 Since 2011, she has been working exclusively on TV.
 In 1999, she married film producer James Mangold; they have two sons.
 In 2014, the couple announced that they were divorcing.
 Konrad is credited as an executive producer for the former MTV and now, VH1 series Scream.

 Filmography

 She was a producer in all films unless otherwise noted.